 Find out more about the International Division and join

-For full details of our activities and initiatives see our International website.
+For full details of our activities and initiatives see our International website and join the International Division

 Our voluntary membership arm provides a dedicated service to help law firms, solicitors and foreign lawyers develop international business and build their global profile.